 This fix computes a global scalar which can be accessed by various output commands.
 The scalar is the cumulative energy change due to this fix described in the previous paragraph.
 The scalar value calculated by this fix is “extensive”.
 Note that calculation of this quantity requires setting the tally keyword to yes.

 This fix is not invoked during energy minimization.

 This fix is part of the USER-EFF package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The option defaults are scale = 1.0 for all types and tally = no.